1.1 Cultivating therapy

 - 1.6 In conclusion

-A farm of 10.000 square meters that has been applying permaculture principles since 1996 and that turned into the nerve centre of a practice based on natural patterns.
+A farm of 10.000 square meters that has been designed according to Permaculture principles since 1996 and that turned into the nervecentre of a practice based on natural patterns.
 Through accurate observation and reflection, the environment becomes sustainable and its benefits are reinvested into the community as a way to recover the lost symbiotic relationship between city and countryside, as described by the Aristotelian principles of equilibrium, limit and oikos.

-An experience that not only reaches the 10.000 m2 of its nerve centre: its influence exceeds these limits thanks to the network created during the last 22 years.
-This network is composed by associations of families and persons suffering from mental illness; companies and neighbours of the area providing us with waste that we convert into resources; volunteers collaborating with their work in exchange of training; the public administration on a regional, insular and local level; educational institutions; families that purchase ecological products from the farm every week.
+An experience that not only reaches the 10.000 m2 of its nervecentre: its influence exceeds these limits thanks to the network created during the last 23 years.
+This network is composed by Insular Council of Psychosocial Rehabilitation and Community Action (CIRPAC); associations of families and persons suffering from mental illness; companies and neighbours of the area providing us with waste that we convert into resources; volunteers collaborating in exchange of training; the public administration on an European, national, regional, insular and local level; educational institutions; families that purchase ecological products from the farm every week.
 They are therefore linking the agro-food sector with the local economic development and involving the citizens in the philosophy of the project.
-A net that we will be able to present in the permacultural activities described in the following didactic units of this guide.
+A net that we will be able to present in the permacultural activities described in the following didactic units of this Training Guide.

-1.2 The experience of the Special Employment Center (Centro Especial de Empleo Finca El Mato Permacultura, 2002-2013)
+I.2 The experience of the Special Employment Center Finca El Mato Permacultura (2002-2013)

-The Special Employment Center (CEE in Spanish) was established in 2002.
-The trust of its developer, the availability of a farm that had been cultivated with permaculture principles for 6 years and the venture to start a project as a way of life were key to outweigh the initial obstacles of a family and a community that was resistant to a misunderstood project, and the reluctance of the embryonic ADP-group to include a social grant-based project involving permaculture as a form of therapy in 1996.
+The Special Employment Center (CEE-FEMP) was established in 2002.
+The trust of its developer, the availability of a farm that had been cultivated with Permaculture principles for 6 years and the venture to start a project as a way of life were key to outweigh the initial obstacles of a family and a community that was resistant to a misunderstood project, and the reluctance of the embryonic ADP-group to include a social grant-based project involving Permaculture as a form of therapy in 1996.
 These same obstacles turned into opportunities for the developer, especially the strength created by the social project that involved people facing a double rejection: of their illness and of society.

 Such determination made the promoter search resources for mental health and meet the Insular Council of Psychosocial Rehabilitation and Community Action (CIRPAC in Spanish), institution created by the Canary Islands government and subscribed to the Health Council for community services and psychiatric recovery.

-In a context marked by a lack of mental health resources, CIRPAC encouraged the developer to create a Special Employment Center benefiting from the European project Equal, which promotes entrepreneurship in order to address disability (Figure 1.3).
-The CEE was created with a previous and successful business background of the promoter —the promoter dropped a previous company for this initiative—, with resources from CIRPAC and grants from the Employment Service of the Canary Islands of 50% of the official minimum wage for workers suffering from mental illness and the complete social security contributions from Social Security.
+In a context marked by a lack of mental health resources, the director of the PIRP (CIRPAC) encouraged the developer to create a Special Employment Center benefiting from the European project Equal Canarias Avanza 118, which promotes entrepreneurship in order to address disability (Figure I.3).
+The CEE-FEMP was created with a previous and successful business background of the promoter —the promoter dropped a previous company for this initiative—, with public health resources for the mental health of the Island Council of Tenerife and grants from the Employment Service of the Canary Islands of 50% of the official minimum wage for workers suffering from mental illness and the complete social security contributions from Social Security.

 Figure 1.3 – Images of the CIRPAC staff and the Santa Cruz de Tenerife Day Center with CEE members in different evolution stages of the Finca El Mato Tinto (2002 on the left and 2008 on the right)

-When its developer learned about mental illness with the CEE workers, the center turned out to be an opportunity for a shared education between the developer and its users: for him it provided a higher capacity to face challenges and to the users a higher self-esteem.
-The CEE adopted the permacultural design principles as a method.
+When its developer learned about mental illness with the CEE-FEMP workers, the center turned out to be an opportunity for a shared education between the developer and its beneficiaries: for him it provided a higher capacity to face challenges and to the beneficiaries a higher self-esteem.
+The CEE-FEMP adopted the permacultural design principles as a method.
 Natural, personal and institutional patterns play a crucial role in this methodology, resulting in an infrastructure that is able to train and integrate every socially stigmatized group.

-The sustainability of the project is inherent to the commitment of identifying permaculture as a way of life, as a project of cooperation and of therapy.
+The sustainability of the project is inherent to the commitment of identifying Permaculture as a way of life, as a project of cooperation and of therapy.
 We are talking about a social company which staffs consist of a minimum of 70% of people with mental problems.
-Such a commitment reveals its social dimension (Figure 1.4).
+Such a commitment reveals its social dimension (Figure I.4).

-From the point of view of the transferability of the CEE, two levels can be distinguished: permaculture as a way of life and permaculture as therapy.
+From the point of view of the transferability of the CEE-FEMP, two levels can be distinguished: Permaculture as a way of life and Permaculture as therapy.
 These two levels are of course connected to each other.
 There are many transferability cases of the first level that are learned through various courses in the Finca El Mato Tinto.
-We have echoed about those in the PERMIND guide introduction, which experience is spread and applied by the students within various personal and institutional frameworks.
+We have echoed about those in the PERMIND Training Guide introduction, which experience is spread and applied by the students within various personal and institutional frameworks.

-Regarding the second level, there was a first one-year-long exercise of replicating in 2011 with the presence of an occupational center of the association Afes Salud Mental in the Finca El Mato Tinto through an agreement with the ADP.
-Such experience arose from an employment integration course for people suffering from mental illness that was organised by Afes in the farm a year earlier.
-In this course, the permaculture principles were used, just as they are applied in the farm.
-The responsible persons of Afes designed the agreement after having noticed the positive effects of permaculture in the rehabilitation of persons suffering from mental illness working in the Special Employment Center.
-In fact, when the integration course was finished, some of the students of the course did an internship in the CEE and became staff.
-During this period (October 2011 – October 2012) there were several moments when CEE employees and students from the Occupational Center were working together and supported each other (Figure 1.5).
+Regarding the second level, there was a first one-year-long exercise of replicating in 2011 with the presence of an occupational center of the association AFES Salud Mental in the Finca El Mato Tinto through an agreement with the ADP.
+Such experience arose from an employment integration course for people suffering from mental illness that was organised by AFES in the farm a year earlier.
+In this course, the Permaculture principles were used, just as they are applied in the farm.
+The responsible persons of AFES designed the agreement after having noticed the positive effects of Permaculture in the rehabilitation of persons suffering from mental illness working at the Special Employment Center.
+In fact, when the integration course was finished, some of the students of the course did an internship in the CEE-FEMP and became staff.
+During this period (October 2011 – October 2012) there were several moments when CEE-FEMP employees and students from the Occupational Center were working together and supported each other (Figure I.5).

 Later in 2014, another transferability experience with the Insular Institute of Social and Socio-Health Care of Tenerife (IASS in Spanish) took place involving the LASOS project, which we will explain later in this unit.